 Most patients and their families are not fully aware of the best sources of dietary fiber (beans and other legumes, vegetables, fruits, and whole grains) or of the absence of fiber in animal-derived or heavily processed food products.
 They may also have been inappropriately influenced by advertisements for over-the-counter treatments or specific foods, such as breakfast cereals and snack bars.

-Children with cow’s milk sensitivity may respond to the removal of dairy products from their diet.
+Individuals with cow’s milk sensitivity may respond to the removal of dairy products from their diet.
 Parents of children with behavioral aspects that contribute to constipation, such as stool withholding in response to anxiety, family stress, or painful defecation, should be encouraged to discuss a behavior modification program with the child’s provider.
 Laxatives should be used cautiously in chronic constipation as they are not without risk.
 Biofeedback training is an option for patients who have any degree of pelvic floor dysfunction.